Holland will present England with a tough test

 Ronald Koeman’s Holland stand between England and the Nations League final in Portugal.

-Here, Press Association Sport takes a close look at the Oranje ahead of Thursday’s semi-final clash in Guimaraes.
+Here, Press Association Sport takes a close look at the Oranje ahead of the June 6 semi-final clash in Guimaraes.

 History